Driving in Fog

 - Allow the edge of the road or the roadside reflectors guide you.

 - Keep in mind that other drivers have limited visibility and that the road is slick.

 - If possible, stay off of the road until the fog clears.

 Remember that while you may take extra precautions during foggy weather, other drivers may not do the same.
 Following the tips will reduce your chances of being in a car crash.

 Contact a Knoxville Car Accident Lawyer

 If you or a family member was injured in a fog-related car crash due another persons negligence, you may have legal and financial recourse.
 In Tennessee, accident victims may be able to recover their losses for medical bills, lost wages and property damage.
-Contact Greg Coleman to discuss your legal options.
+Contact a Knoxville personal injury attorney from Greg Coleman to discuss your legal options.

 At Greg Coleman Law, we have the knowledge and resources to handle all types of motor vehicle accidents.

 To schedule a free and confidential case evaluation, complete the contact form on this page.